 …even if they say they don’t.

 My business practices are laid out on my “work with me” page.
 If you’re a blogger seeking brand partnerships, you should have a work with me page of some kind.
 My page doesn’t have my fees or blog statistics because that changes over time.
 If I get an email from a brand seeking to work with me, I always respond with interest.
 I thank them for thinking of Ripped Jeans and Bifocals and, assuming their brand is a fit for me, I send them my “work with me” link along with any questions I might have, because let’s face it: some of those initial PR emails we get are pretty darn vague.
 My “work with me” page clearly lays out I expect to be compensated for my time and talent.

 More often than not, the PR rep will reply with some version of “we don’t have a budget.”
 They may urge a blogger to take the opportunity because “their audience will appreciate it” or some such hooey.
 They may play to your sympathies and tell you they’re a new start-up with limited funds.
 They may offer to promote your blog on their social channels as “payment.”

 The company does have a budget and it’s a pretty safe bet that the person contacting you…you know, that guy or gal urging you to work for free…is getting paid.

-They’re not working for free so why should you?
+The PR person who contacted you is probably not working for free so why should you?
 You shouldn’t!

 The company most likely does have a promotion budget.
 They may not be placing enough value on what you bring to the table to give you a slice of the pie, but there’s a budget.
 That’s a sign you should move on.